 In Hikari Sentai Maskman, Prince Igam is working with the bad guys in order to restore the Igam Clan to their former glory (and gets into friction with the others because her goals aren't always in line with her boss's.)
 She uses male pronouns.
 However, bizarrely, a number of characters are astonished when she is "revealed" to be female even though she did nothing to alter her obviously female features and voice.

-The new captain on Castle is a woman who insists on being called "sir".
+Captain Gates, the replacement of Captain Montgomery, on Castle is a woman who insists on being called "sir".